zp20945/Group-project-CE903_HR/README.md

 ## IBI_plotting
 ### **Objective**
-- Print PPG signal and IBI´s overtime
+- Print PPG signal and IBI´s overtime to analyze the intervals.

 ---
 ## Dependencies